shaziakn/School_District_Analysis/README.md

 1. A high-level snapshot of the district's key metrics, presented in a table format
 2. An overview of the key metrics for each school, presented in a table format
-3. Tables presenting each of the following metrics:
+3. Tables presenting each of the following metrics: \newline
     a.
-Top 5 and bottom 5 performing schools, based on the overall passing rate
+Top 5 and bottom 5 performing schools, based on the overall passing rate \newline
     b.
-The average math score received by students in each grade level at each school
+The average math score received by students in each grade level at each school \newline
     c.
-The average reading score received by students in each grade level at each school
+The average reading score received by students in each grade level at each school \newline
     d.
-School performance based on the budget per student
+School performance based on the budget per student \newline
     e.
-School performance based on the school size
+School performance based on the school size \newline
     f.
-School performance based on the type of school
+School performance based on the type of school \newline

 ## Resources
 - Data Sources: students_complete.csv, schools_complete.csv